Colouring lessons page 6

 I don’t know what happened in the following screenshot, except that a Flash movie failed to redraw.
 It might be something to do with Windows’s painful redraw method:

-Of course, Mac OS has bizarre problems with window redraw too.
-For example, if a dialog box pops up in the background, it will draw in a disabled style.
-But when you activate the application and covered-over parts of the dialog redraw, only those redrawn parts take on an active style:
+Mac OS has bizarre problems with window redraw too.
+For example, if a dialog box pops up in the background, it will draw in an inactive style.
+But when you activate the application, those parts of the dialog not covered over, do not always redraw:

 With the curious exception of the button, which is drawn active even when the window is inactive.